-ead injuries are the most serious injury The type and are the most common cause of death among bicyclists.
-The most severe injuries are those that cause permanent damage to the brain.
-Studies have proven that bicycle helmet use can significantly reduce head injuries.
+ead injuries are the most serious injury type and are the most common cause of death among bicyclists.
+The most severe injuries are those to the brain that cause permanent damage cause permanent damage.

+Studies have proven that bicycle helmet use can

+significantly reduce head injuries.
-Source: National Highway Traffic Safety Administration

-When riding on the street, ride with, not against, the traffic flow.
+Source: National Highway Traffic Safety Administration When riding on the street, ride with, not against, the traffic flow.